Identity Document for Criminal History Checks

 • Immigration record or document, including an Australian Citizenship Certificate

-• An Australian visa (supported by a foreign passport, which is needed for verification) current at the time of entry into Australia as a resident or tourist.
-This can also be accessed through the Visa Entitlement Verification Online (VEVO) system delivered by the Department of Home Affairs
+• Australian visa supported by a foreign passport, current at the time of entry into Australia as a resident or tourist

 Provide One Primary Use in Community Document

-• Australian passport (Ordinary, Frequent Traveller, Diplomatic, Official or Emergency; not expired—up to 2 years expired if verified via DVS)
+• Australian passport (Ordinary, Frequent Traveller, Diplomatic, Official or Emergency)

-• Australian driver’s licence, learner permit or provisional licence issued by a State or Territory, showing signature and/or photo
+• Australian driver’s licence, learner permit or provisional licence issued by a State or Territory

 • ImmiCard issued by the Department of Home Affairs

-• A passport issued by a country other than Australia with a valid visa or valid entry stamp or equivalent
+• Foreign passport with a valid Australian visa or valid entry stamp

-• Proof of age or photo identity card issued by an Australian government agency showing name, date of birth, photo and signature
+• Proof of age card or photo identity card issued by an Australian government agency

-• For persons under 18 with no other Primary document, a student identity document issued by an Australian government agency or Australian school
+• For persons under 18, a student identity document issued by an Australian government agency or school

 Provide Two Secondary Use in Community Documents